 If your teen has to work to put themselves through college, they’re more likely to pay attention in class.
 Instead of something they have to do, schoolwork will become something they choose to do.
 You can start them on this journey to responsibility by encouraging them to work part-time in high school.
 The skills they gain in the workplace will strengthen their college performance and teach them the value of personal effort.

 It’s much easier to learn about something you love than something you could care less about.
 You can foster your teen’s love of learning by supporting their interests, both in and outside of school.
-For example, if your teenager is fascinated by biology, you could encourage them to take an AP biology course at school.
+In case your child wants to start a career early, you can look for an academic institution that offers the quickest bachelors degree in Biology.

 Following their passions will encourage curiosity and engagement in their education.
 Every skill your teen learns will build their confidence and help guide their future, even if it’s something niche like mushroom hunting or painting intricate Easter eggs.
 Supporting your teen’s interests is a great way to show them that education shouldn’t be confined to the classroom.

 Many teenagers disengage from school because they don’t see a point in what they’re learning.
 In some cases, this feeling of burnout is fair – for example, a teen who wants to become an engineer may feel frustrated at having to take advanced English classes.
 Many teenagers want to be done with high school so they can start living adult lives.